SANJAYSS-SRM-26/Ampire-Decision-Maker/README.md

-# Finger Count Recognition
+# Ampire Decision Maker

-This repository contains a Python project for finger count recognition using OpenCV.
+This repository contains a Python project for Ampire Decision  recognition using OpenCV.

 ## Introduction